georgealexakis/multispectral-camera-controller/README.md

 # Vibot Joystick

 Experimental application for multispectral cameras and ROS.
+It connects with ROS client API for camera reconfiguration.